gosukiwi/sugarscript/README.md

 # Philosophy
 * Expressive: If it can read like English, it's easier to understand.
-* Concise: When possible, prefer the shorter syntax.
+* Concise: Indentation-based, compact syntax.
+Do more things with less code.
+Less code, less bugs.
 * Strict: Linting tools exist for a reason, consistency is a good thing.
 It makes code easier to read.
-* Powerful: [Lambdas](https://en.wikipedia.org/wiki/Higher-order_function), together with lots of syntactic sugar give you enough power as to not miss mainstream languages
+* Powerful: [Lambdas](doc/syntax.md#lambdas), [Unions](doc/syntax.md#unions), [List Comprehensions](doc/syntax.md#list-comprehensions), and lots of syntactic sugar give you enough power to not miss mainstream languages
-* Simple: It's just Tier 1 under the hood
+* Simple: It's just Tier 1 under the hood.

 # Developing
 Run tests with